Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 ### Rust

-In case of ambiguity, the rustdoc will warn about the ambiguity and suggest a disambiguator.
+In case of ambiguity, rustdoc will warn about the ambiguity and suggest a disambiguator.
 See [Disambiguators](https://doc.rust-lang.org/rustdoc/write-documentation/linking-to-items-by-name.html#namespaces-and-disambiguators)

 ```rust